obsidiandynamics/meteor/README.md

 // TODO dead letter

 # Architecture
-To fully get your head around the design of HazelQ, you need to first understand [Hazelcast and the basics of In-Memory Data Grids](https://hazelcast.com/use-cases/imdg/).
+To fully get your head around the design of Meteor, you need to first understand [Hazelcast and the basics of In-Memory Data Grids](https://hazelcast.com/use-cases/imdg/).
 In short, an IMDG pools the memory heap of multiple processes across different machines, creating the illusion of a massive computer comprising lots of cooperating processes, with the combined computational (RAM & CPU) resources.
 An IMDG is inherently elastic; processes are free to join and leave the grid at any time.
 The underlying data is sharded for performance and replicated across multiple processes for availability, and can be optionally persisted for durability.

 The schematic below outlines the key architectural concepts.